eXpandFramework/Reactive.XAF/src/Modules/ModelMapper/Readme.md

 [![GitHub issues](https://xpandshields.azurewebsites.net/github/issues/eXpandFramework/expand/ModelMapper.svg)](https://github.com/eXpandFramework/eXpand/issues?utf8=%E2%9C%93&q=is%3Aissue+is%3Aopen+sort%3Aupdated-desc+label%3AStandalone_xaf_modules+ModelMapper) [![GitHub close issues](https://xpandshields.azurewebsites.net/github/issues-closed/eXpandFramework/eXpand/ModelMapper.svg)](https://github.com/eXpandFramework/eXpand/issues?utf8=%E2%9C%93&q=is%3Aissue+is%3Aclosed+sort%3Aupdated-desc+label%3AStandalone_XAF_Modules+ModelMapper)
 # About

-The `ModelMapper` module is a XAF application model mapper and runtime binder.
-Ships with predefined maps for all the common XAF components.
+The `ModelMapper` allows to control all XAF components from the application model.

 ## Details
 This is a `platform agnostic` module that transforms any type to XAF model format and will extend the model with a simple call like: